Ferrite-FEM/Ferrite.jl/docs/src/topics/assembly.md

 #### Strategy 3: scalar indexing with single lookup

 To improve on the second strategy we will get rid of the double lookup into the sparse matrix `K`.
-While Julia doesn't have a "`+=`"-operation there is a `addindex!`-function in Ferrite which does exactly what we want: it adds a value to a specific location in a sparse matrix using a single lookup.
+While Julia doesn't have a "`+=`"-operation, Ferrite has an internal `addindex!`-function which does exactly what we want: it adds a value to a specific location in a sparse matrix using a single lookup.

 ```@example assembly-perf